-This statement of intent, written in Japanese, shall contain the following: 1) name and address of Large-Scale Purchaser, 2) law under which the Large-Scale Purchaser was established, 3) name of representative thereof, 4) contact address in Japan, 5) outline of proposed Large-Scale Purchase, 6) number of shares etc. of the Company currently held by the Large-Scale Purchaser and number of shares etc. of the Company expected to be held, and 7) covenant to comply with Large-Scale Purchase Rules.
+This statement of intent, written in Japanese, shall contain the following: "1) name and address of Large-Scale Purchaser," "2) law under which the Large-Scale Purchaser was established," "3) name of representative thereof," "4) contact address in Japan", "5) outline of proposed Large-Scale Purchase," "6) number of shares, etc. of the Company currently held by the Large-Scale Purchaser and number of shares, etc. of the Company expected to be held," and "7) covenant to comply with Large-Scale Purchase Rules."

-The Board of Directors shall prepare a list of Large-Scale Purchase Information written in Japanese to be initially provided and then provide the Large-Scale Purchaser with the list within 5 business days after receipt of the statement of intent.
-In the event that the information initially provided is considered insufficient as Large-Scale Purchase Information, the Board of Directors may, from the standpoint of seeking for swift management of Large-Scale Purchase Rules, set a reasonable period of time (a maximum period of 60 days counting from the date when the list of Large-Scale Purchase Information is delivered) in which to ask the Large-Scale Purchaser to provide additional information.
+The Board of Directors shall prepare a list of Large-Scale Purchase Information written in Japanese to be initially provided and then provide the Large-Scale Purchaser with the list within five business days after receipt of the statement of intent.
+In addition, if Large-Scale Purchase Information is received from a Large-Scale Purchaser, it shall be sent to the special committee as soon as possible.
+In the event that the Board of Directors and special committee reasonably deem that the information initially provided is insufficient for decisions by shareholders and consideration and evaluation by the Board of Directors, the Board of Directors may ask the Large-Scale Purchaser to provide additional information.
+In that case, the Board of Directors may, from the standpoint of seeking for swift management of Large-Scale Purchase Rules, set a reasonable period of time (a maximum period of 60 days counting from the date when the list of additional Large-Scale Purchase Information is delivered) in which to ask the Large-Scale Purchaser to provide additional information.